OmegaK2/PyPoE/README.md

 The docs are occasionally updated until I get a build bot up - however docs can also be manually built with sphinx.

+**Please make sure to install Python 3.4 not 3.5 if you want to use the UI.
+Pyside (the UI library) currently does not support python 3.5**

 [![Build Status](https://travis-ci.org/OmegaK2/PyPoE.svg?branch=dev)](https://travis-ci.org/OmegaK2/PyPoE)

 Overview